-Polyethylene cartons, including milk and juice jugs, large plastic items, including buckets, pots and pans and shredded paper will also no longer be accepted in the residential recycling program.
-The city says it will also close 20 recycling drop-off centers due to an increase of contamination at the sites, as well as new contamination fees imposed by Phoenix, Arizona-based Republic Services, which processes the city's waste and recyclables.
+Polyethylene cartons, including milk and juice jug; large plastic items, including buckets, pots and pans; and shredded paper also will no longer be accepted in the residential recycling program.
+The city says it will also close 20 recycling drop-off centers because of an increase of contamination at the sites, as well as new contamination fees imposed by Phoenix-based Republic Services, which processes the city's waste and recyclables.

-Greensboro says changes to the residential recycling program are due to low demand and low commodity prices in the United States.
+Greensboro says changes to the residential recycling program are beause of low demand and low commodity prices in the United States.

-“Some communities have seen significant changes to recycling, including stopping recycling all together,” the city says on its website.
+“Some communities have seen significant changes to recycling, including stopping recycling altogether,” the city says on its website.
 “To keep Greensboro recycling, we need to make changes to our residential program.”

 In the past, Greensboro says it received a share of the revenue from the sale of recyclables; however, now the city must pay Republic Services $30 a ton to haul and process paper, plastic, metal and glass.
 The fee will rise to $90 per ton by 2022, according to an online report by News & Record.

 Glass recycling represents a large cost to the city.
-The city says glass accounts for 25 percent of the weight of recyclable materials.
+The city says glass accounts for 25 percent of the weight of recyclables.
 Glass also contributes to contamination in the recycling stream.